sagebei/cdl/README.md

 [![C++](https://img.shields.io/badge/C++-17-blue.svg?style=flat&logo=c%2B%2B)]()
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](./license)

-Condorcet Domain Library (CDL) provides all the functionalities pertaining to creating and manipulating triple-rules and condorcet domains (CD), including
-- assign rule to the triples by rule scheme
-- fast and efficient construction of a CD given a set of triple-rules
-- Closing operation: given a CD, find its corresponding triple-rules
-- Hash a set of brother CDs such that all the CDs in it have the same hash number.
+Condorcet Domain Library (CDL) is a flexible header-only library writen in C++ and offers Python Interfaces as a module that can be installed and used globally, enabling users to seamlessly integrate with tools writen in Python.
+(CDL) provides a wide range of functionalities pertaining to Condorcet Domains (CD) and forbidden permutation domains, including
+- triple ordering, and rule initialization and assignment
+- Domain construction and size calculation
+- Subset Functions
+- Hashing and identifying non-isomorphic CDs
+- Native support for any forbidden permutation domains
 - Calculate the size of any the subset CDs.
-- Supported 4 rules: `1N3`, `3N1`, `2N3`, and `2N1`.
-Non-supposed rules are treated as not-assigned.
+- Supported 6 rules: `1N3`, `3N1`, `2N3`, `2N1`, `1N2` and `3N2`.
 - etc.

-CDL is a flexible header-only library writen in C++ and offers Python Interfaces as a module that can be installed and used globally, enabling users to seamlessly integrate with tools writen in Python.
+CDL supports all major operation systems, like Windows, Linux and MacOS.
+User can install it as a python module using the provided bash scripts.

-Directory structure
+Directory structure:
+- algorithms:
 - bind: export all the functionality to a python module and provide the bash script install it.
 - core: the key functionality for manipulating triple-rules and condorcet domains.
+- python:
 - tools:

 Brief introduction to the Condorcet Domain.